 Bringing Machines to Kingsway

-One great part of having a knitting program is that Kingsway can have their students knit the socks and sweaters that students wear for their uniforms, rather than buy them from China.
+One great part of having a knitting machine program is that Kingsway can have their students knit the socks and sweaters that students wear for their uniforms, rather than buy them from China.
 That way the supplies they’ll buy for their classes will benefit the school a second time.

 Both the tailoring and knitting programs will need ongoing support, and we are wondering if you would like to help out.
 To do so, please write in the comment line of a donation to Kingsway that you’d like to support their new Practical Skills Programs.